kylephillips/favorites/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Javascript callback functions have been deprecated in place of events.
+Deprecated functions will be removed in version 2.0.
+Please see the plugin documentation on using the new events.
+* Bug fix where adding a favorite required a page refresh for it to appear in favorite lists
+* Tested with WordPress 4.8

 = 1.2.4 =
 * Added option to display favorite counts in admin columns on a per-post type basis.
 Visit Settings > Favorites > Display to enable the columns.